 Application : Applied

-Explanation on application of the practice : The Board currently has 6 members, comprising the Independent Non-Executive Chairman, Group CEO, Executive Director, 2 Independent Non-Executive Directors and 1 Non-Independent Non-Executive Director.
-Half of the Board members consists of Independent Non-Executive Directors, to ensure balance of power and authority on the Board.
-Dato' Amin Rafie Bin Othman was appointed as an Independent Non-Executive Director of the Company on 22 February 2018.
-During the financial year 2018, the CNRC in its annual assessment, reviewed the independence of Independent Non-Executive Directors.
-Based on their self-assessment of independence, the Independent Non-Executive Directors namely Dato' Yusli Bin Mohamed Yusoff, Mr Chew Hoy Ping and Dato' Amin Rafie Bin Othman have declared that they fulfilled the criteria of independence, as defined under the Main Market Listing

-Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and other independence criteria applied by the Company which took into account that the individual Director is independent of Management and free from any business or other relationship which could interfere with the exercise of independent and objective judgement.
-Based on the assessment, the Board is of the opinion that the Independent Non-Executive Directors consistently provided independent and objective judgement in all Board and Board Committee deliberations, and is satisfied with the level of independence demonstrated by the Independent Non-Executive Directors and their ability to act in the best interest of the
+Explanation on application of the practice As at 31 December 2020, the Board has 6 members, comprising the Independent Non-Executive Chairman, Group CEO, Executive Director and 3 other Independent Non-Executive Directors.
+More than half of the Board members consists of Independent Non-Executive Directors, to ensure balance of power and authority on the Board.
+Dato' Wong Peng Chong was appointed as an Independent Non-Executive Director of the Company on 22 December 2020.
+During the financial year 2020, the CNRC in its annual assessment, reviewed the independence of Independent Non-Executive Directors.
+Based on their self-assessment of independence, the Independent Non-Executive Directors namely Dato' Yusli Bin Mohamed Yusoff, Mr Chew Hoy Ping and Dato' Amin Rafie Bin Othman have declared that they fulfilled the criteria of independence, as defined under the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and other independence criteria applied by the Company which took into account that the individual Director is independent of Management and free from any business or other relationship which could interfere with the exercise of independent and objective judgement.
+Based on the assessment, the Board is of the opinion that the Independent Non-Executive Directors consistently provided independent and objective judgement in all Board and Board Committee deliberations, and is satisfied with the level of independence demonstrated by the Independent Non-

+Executive Directors and their ability to act in the best interest of the

 Company.

-Frankrichte : Co. - Company

 Explanation for departure :

 •

-Large companies are re equir red to complete the columns below.
+Large companies are re guir red to complete the columns below.
 Non-large companies are encouraged

-to complete the colum -
+to complete the column -

 Measure :

-Timeframe :
+Timeframe